Why Did the Insurance Company Close My Workers' Comp Claim?

 on January 16, 2020

-Through Nevada’s workers’ compensation insurance program, injured employees are entitled to no-fault benefits.
+Through Nevada’s workers’ compensation insurance program, injured employees are entitled to no-fault workers’ comp benefits to cover medical bills and wage loss.
 That being said, in practice, it is not always easy to get the insurance company to cooperate.

 For many different reasons, a workers’ compensation claim may be prematurely closed by the insurance companies.
-Here, you will find an overview of the two most common reasons why insurers close workers’ comp claims and what can be done to protect your legal rights.
+Here, you will find an overview of the two most common reasons why insurers close workers’ compensation cases and what can be done to protect your workers’ compensation rights.

 As explained by the Nevada Division of Industrial Relations (DIR), a rating evaluation (also called a permanent partial disability or PPD evaluation) is only given to injured workers whose condition has stabilized and who will likely be dealing with a permanent impairment as a result of their accident.
 Essentially, a rating evaluation is a medical exam designed to determine the severity of an injured worker’s permanent impairments.